A mean-field theory approach to 3D nematic phase transitions in microtubules: Abstract

 \section{Abstract}

-Microtubules are active fibers which form one part of a plant cell cytoskeleton, and have been observed experimentally to undergo spontaneous self-alignment.
-Here, we formulate a 3D mean-field theory model in order to analyze the orientational phase transition of microtubules interacting within 3D space.
-Having identified a control parameter, dependent on microtubule properties, we predict the value of the control parameter for which a phase transition is possible.
-We then use computer simulations to show that there is a change in orientational order at the predicted control parameter value.
-We also show that simulations support the mean-field model prediction that the presence of zippering does not affect this critical control parameter value.
+Microtubules are dynamic intracellular fibers that have been observed experimentally to undergo spontaneous self-alignment.
+We formulate a 3D mean-field theory model to analyze the nematic phase transition of microtubules growing and interacting within a 3D space then make a comparison with computational simulations.
+We identify a control parameter $G_\text{eff}$ and predict a unique critical value $G_\text{eff}=1.56$ for which a phase transition can occur.
+Furthermore, we show both analytically and using simulations that this predicted critical value does not depend on the presence of zippering.
+The mean-field theory developed here provides an analytical estimate of microtubule patterning characteristics without running time-consuming simulations and is a step towards bridging scales from microtubule behavior to multicellular simulations.

 \pagenumbering{roman}

 \pagenumbering{arabic}